Puglia Itinerary: What to do and see?

 - In the villages crossed by the canyon of Puglia: Massafra, Castellaneta, Laterza and Ginosa all allow to have beautiful panoramas on the canyon.
 Do not hesitate to walk in the quiet streets and enjoy the calm.

 Then join Matera for the afternoon.
-Small geographical precision, Matera is not part of the Apulia region but that of Basilicata.
-However, as you will have seen, it is close by and that is why I integrate it in things to do in Apulia in 7 days.
-It would be a shame to miss one of the oldest cities in the world !
+Small geographical precision, Matera is not part of the Puglia region but that of Basilicata.
+However, as you will have seen, it is close by and that is why I integrate it in things to do in Puglia in 7 days.
+It would be a shame to miss one of the oldest cities in the world!

 Your tour of Matera will then take you past the Convicinio di Sant Antonio, the Lafranchi Palace, the piazzetta Pascoli belvedere, the National Archaeological Museum and the Tramontano Castle.